arjunguha/compsci220-scala/website/hw/sudoku/index.md

 3. Implement `Board.valueAt`.
 You should produce the digit stored at the given row and column or `None` if it is blank.

-4. Implement `Board.isSolved` and `Board.isSolvable`.
+4. Implement `Board.isSolved` and `Board.isUnsolvable`.
 You may assume
    that the constraints represented by `available` are valid.
 Therefore, a board is solved if every cell is constrained to exactly one value.
 Similarly, a board is unsolvable if any cell is constrained to the empty set of values